BurtHarris/IIX/README.md

 - Length-prefixed BLOB data formats which can be skip-scanned.

-But IIX doesn't simply incoroporate these formats blindly, IIX each assigning it a code in the IIX introducer range (hex 80 - BF), permitting non-textual encodings that can never conflict with UTF-8.
+But IIX doesn't simply incoroporate these formats blindly, IIX assigns each of the above a code in the IIX introducer range (hex 80 - BF).
+These permit use of non-textual encodings that can never conflict with UTF-8.
 For example within tabular data, the field names don't need to be repeated, and IIX terminators are used to delimit character/string values, so no characters never need to be treated specially.